February 20, 2015

 Many factors contribute to the safety or danger of a toy, and a number of them depend upon your dog's size, activity level and preferences.
-Another factor to be considered is the environment in which your dog spends his time.
+Another factor to be considered is the environment in which your dog spends their time.
 Although we can't guarantee the safety of any specific toy, we can offer the following guidelines.

 The things that are usually most attractive to dogs are often the very things that are the most dangerous.
 Dog-proof your home by removing string, ribbon, rubber bands, children's toys, pantyhose and anything else that could be swallowed.

 Toys should be appropriate for your dog's size.
 Balls and other toys that are too small can easily be swallowed or become lodged in your dog's throat.